Rikvin Pte Ltd

 • Land Intensification Allowance

-• Initial tax allowance of 25% and annual tax allowance of 5% on qualifying capital expenditure incurred for the construction or renovation or extension of a qualifying building or structure.
+• Approved recipients can get an initial allowance of 25% and yearly allowances of 5% on qualifying capital expenditure incurred on construction/renovation of qualifying building/structure

 6